jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/field%7Ccreating%2C_updating%2C_deleting_fields/delete%7Cdeleting_fields%7C4.md

-Use this API to delete a field of the schema.
+Use this API to delete a field from the schema.

 **Requirement:** OpenSearchServer v1.5